nazarii988/ibm_sf_nazari_cherviak/README.md

 <br>
 <b>Task:</b>
 The service is supposed to provide the name of the film and the location of all films that have been shot in San Francisco.
+Data were taking as an api from a website of San Fransico goverment<br>
 Data is available here: https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am The created service should only contain the location and the name of the film (not all data)